kalispera/HowWeDoThings/README.md

 We like to keep things transparent.
 Also we like to point at things so when someone asks us, how we work this is the place we point to.
 If you have questions about why or even noticed something we could do better, please don't [hesitate to let us know](https://github.com/kalispera/how-we-work/issues/new).

+## Btw

+We're both freelancers working toghether with most of our clients.
+If you're interessted feel free to write us at kalispera@lassediercks.de